 There are other trains on the Keisei Line as well, including the Keisei Access Express, which goes farther into southeast Tokyo for better access to the business district and many more stops along the way.

 Narita Express (N’EX)

 For those with a JR pass, the jreast.co.jp, shortened to “N’EX,” is the best option.
 The N’EX is a reserved-seat train and a wonderful cross between taking a short scenic route and getting to your destination on time.
-One-way tickets to Tokyo are sold for around ¥3000, with an international tourist discount for round-trip tickets available if purchased at the airport, and almost all JR passes allow free use of this train.
+An international tourist discount for round-trip tickets available if purchased at the airport, and almost all JR passes allow free use of this train.

 Bus Options from Narita Airport

 A handy choice when you want to avoid dealing with Tokyo’s overly crowded rail system during morning and afternoon rush hours.